Nodeswitch/radio/README.md

 reduce the life of the card.
 If you're in a relatively quiet area, this wont be a problem, but if you are, it would be worth looking into booting off of an external drive or exporting logs to a logging server.
 I may expand on these options in the future.
+For now, I'm keeping the logs in `~/logs/dw`, but it would make sense to have in `/var/logs/...`.

 From the CLI